mdda/mdda.github.io/_posts/AI/2015-09-15-embedded-musings.md

 GPU Implementation
 ---------------------
+For the base GloVe computation, which is mostly vector products, this appears to be memory-bandwidth bound.
+Perhaps more compute-heavy versions could allow better uses of 'closer' memory buffers.

-How practical is it to store the whole of the training data on the GPU?
+But if we're memory-bandwidth bound, then how practical is it to store the whole of the training data on the GPU?

 Sizing of the vocabulary sparse matrix entries :